 Summing Up the Best Time to Visit Nashville

-While visiting Nashville during the fall or winter months may land you discounts on airfare or vacation rentals, the majesty of the spring and the multiple musical performances and festivals make Nashville a perfect destination in the peak season.
+While visiting Nashville during the fall or winter months may land you discounts on airfare or vacation rentals, the majesty of the spring and the multiple musical performances (including the Country Music Hall locations) and festivals make Nashville a perfect destination in the peak season.